-The key operational risks assessed for the Firm are a consolidation of a number of more granular risks which are managed through the ongoing risk management activity of the Firm.
+The key operational risks assessed for the Firm are a consolidation of more granular risks managed through the Firm's ongoing risk management activity.

 The risks assessed through this process include:

 - Legal and Regulatory

 - CASS

 - Information Technology

 - Change

 - Processing

 - Conduct of the business

 - Outsourcing and material suppliers

 - People

 - Business Continuity

 - Information Security

 - Financial Crime.